manifold-systems/github-traffic/readme.md

 # GitHub traffic CLI

 Use this command line interface (CLI) tool to produce a textual GitHub traffic report for any repository.
-The report is similar in format to GitHub's Traffic page, but with includes additional features such as star diffs between usages, who starred/unstarred the repo, unique view ratio per top views.
+The report is similar in format to GitHub's Traffic page, but includes additional features such as star diffs between usages, who starred/unstarred the repo, and unique view ratio per top views.
 See the example below.

 # Build